CormacKinsella/Metagenomic-virus-host-prediction/README.md

 # Usage:

 - Steps 1 and 2 are provided as slurm batch scripts.
-Adjust workload manager information and variables for your system.
+Adjust workload manager information and variables for your system
-- Step 3 is a short bash script to be run after steps 1 and 2 are finished - and virus positive samples have been manually selected (see below).
+- Step 3 is a short bash script to be run after steps 1 and 2 are finished, and a list of virus positive samples is known (see below)

 ## Step 1: Identify virus positive samples (GenerateVirusMatrix.sh)
 - Outputs a data matrix and processed sam files
 - First two matrix columns contain sample names & read counts for later normalisation
-- Data columns (one per reference genome) contain raw virus read counts after quality control
+- Remaining data columns (one per reference genome) contain raw virus read counts after quality control
-- Counts are merged per sample (i.e. per 2 input files with forward and reverse reads = 1 data row with total values)
+- Counts are merged per sample (i.e. forward and reverse read files = 1 data row with total values)

 ## Step 2: Metagenomic analysis of eukaryotic taxa in samples
 (name.sh)